-Whether you’re transitioning your course online or looking for a way to host a few classes virtually, videos are a great tool to connect with your students and help them visualize course topics, outside of class.
+Whether you’re transitioning your course online or looking for a way to host classes virtually, videos are a valuable tool for visualizing course topics and connecting with your students.

 Within WebAssign, there are several ways to incorporate videos into your course as optional resources, or even within assignments and questions.

-1. Make Cengage’s Lecture Videos Available to Students on Their WebAssign Homepage
+1. Make Lecture Videos Available to Students on Their WebAssign Homepage

 Most WebAssign courses using Cengage or OpenStax textbooks already include a bank of course-specific lecture videos available under your course Resources tab.
 Within WebAssign you can easily make all of your class resources available to your students on their home page.
-Some examples include but are not limited to: videos of your lecture, video examples from class, or even textbook lecture videos.
+This includes textbook videos and resources as well as your custom resources that you choose to upload.
 To make these videos accessible to students, upload your resources under My Class Resources or select and make available textbook resources you’d like students to reference.

-WebAssign Tip: Make sure to clearly label these resources with the topic, chapter or even date of your lecture so students can easily find what they’re looking for.
+WebAssign Tip: Clearly label resources with the topic, chapter or even date of your lecture so students can easily find it.

-2. Upload Your Own Video into a WebAssign Assignment
+2. Embed Your Own Video in a WebAssign Assignment

 Who says your students need to be in class to get the benefits of your lecture?
 Host your lecture virtually by creating an assignment within WebAssign that includes a video of your lecture.